 Know About the Leases and the Dates

-On the other hand, the same property in such circumstances will not be attractive to a new investor unless they want to undertake refurbishment works and re-position the property with new tenants.
-Decisions are based around strategy needs and timing; as an agent or broker for a commercial property, you need to be the ultimate strategist.
+On the other hand, the same property will not be attractive to a new investor unless they want to undertake refurbishment works and re-position the property with new tenants.
+Vacancies cost money.
+Know the differences in the property occupancy formula and the target market that will suit the asset.

 When looking at the potential sale of the property, the lease aspects requiring future awareness and understanding in the sale include: